 DWI/DUI Defense Trustworthy Guidance From Start to Finish

 Have you recently been charged with a DWI or DUI in NYC?
-I’m Tony Mirvis and I’ve worked as a Brooklyn DWI/DUI defense attorney at The Mirvis Law Firm, P.C. for over 15 years.
+I’m Tony Mirvis, and I’ve worked as a Brooklyn DWI defense attorney at The Mirvis Law Firm, P.C., for over 15 years.
 Driving while intoxicated and/or under the influence of drugs (both legal and illegal) is a serious offense, but it doesn’t have to ruin your life.
 There are ways to protect both your license and criminal record with the right lawyer on your side.

 At The Mirvis Law Firm, P.C., I have been able to accumulate well over a decade of experience and insight when it comes to successfully defending people that have been charged with all types of DWI/DUI cases—including drunk driving/drinking and driving as well as driving while under the influence of illegal drugs and substances.

-If you have recently been arrested for a DUI in New York, I will be right there to help you from start to finish because I am able to fight these charges within any courtroom throughout the entire state.
-I will guide you through the entire process in order to prevent any further costs, fees, and consequences from occurring because of your actions.
+If you have recently been arrested for a DUI in New York, I will be there to help you from start to finish because I can fight these charges in any courtroom throughout the state.
+I will guide you through the entire process to prevent further costs, fees, and consequences from occurring because of your actions.

 People that are accused of DWI charges in New York are usually indicted with the violation of three separate acts: New York Vehicle & Traffic Law §§1192(1), (2), and (3).
-Keep in mind that both VTL §1192(2) and (3) are unclassified misdemeanor charges which are specifically designed to leave someone with a permanent criminal record.
+Remember that both VTL §1192(2) and (3) are unclassified misdemeanor charges specifically designed to leave someone with a permanent criminal record.

 The details are as follows:

-• VTL §1192(1) is a traffic violation but also comes with its own grave penalties.
-This includes paying double premiums on your automobile insurance for up to ten years, prohibiting your entry to Canada for up to five years, and disallowing to rent an automobile for up to three years.
+• VTL §1192(1) is a traffic violation with grave penalties.
+This includes paying double premiums on your automobile insurance for up to ten years, prohibiting your entry to Canada for up to five years, and disallowing you to rent an automobile for up to three years.

-• VTL §1192(2) charges people with a DWI (driving while intoxicated) violation simply for operating a motor vehicle with a blood alcohol content level that is equal to or in excess of .08%.
+• VTL §1192(2) charges people with a DWI (driving while intoxicated) violation simply for operating a motor vehicle with a blood alcohol content level equal to or in excess of .08%.

-• VTL §1192(3) relates to a person that is operating a motor vehicle while their ability to do so is substantially impaired by alcohol.
+• VTL §1192(3) relates to a person operating a motor vehicle while their ability to do so is substantially impaired by alcohol.

 What is the Difference Between DUI & DWI?

-In several states, DUI and DWI charges are exactly the same and can easily be used interchangeably within the courtroom.
-However, there are also several states that view these two cases as separate entities, choosing to handle them accordingly.
-A DWI means "driving while intoxication with alcoholic substances" while a DUI means "driving under the influence" which could refer to the influence of alcohol, drugs, or a combination of the two.
+In several states, DUI and DWI charges are the same and can easily be used interchangeably within the courtroom.
+However, several states view these two cases as separate entities, choosing to handle them accordingly.
+A DWI means "driving while intoxication with alcoholic substances," while a DUI means "driving under the influence," which could refer to the influence of alcohol, drugs, or a combination of the two.

-In the case of a reduction from one charge to another, there are specific conditions that must be met.
+In the case of a reduction from one charge to another, specific conditions must be met.
 This includes:

 • The incident needs to be the first offense,

-• The defendant needs to show remorse for his or her actions, and
+• The defendant needs to show remorse for his or her actions

-A DUI usually signifies a much lesser degree of intoxication which is determined specifically by a person's blood alcohol content level at the time of the arrest.
-In some cases, there are states that will allow the charges of a DWI to be drastically reduced with the expert assistance of a qualified defense attorney.
+• A DUI usually signifies a much lesser degree of intoxication determined specifically by a person's blood alcohol content level at the time of the arrest.
+In some cases, some states will allow the charges of a DWI to be drastically reduced with the expert assistance of a qualified defense attorney.

 Field Sobriety Tests

-The Standardized Field Sobriety Test (SFST) is made of up 3 tests:
+The Standardized Field Sobriety Test (SFST) is made of up three tests:

-• Horizontal Gaze Nystagmus (HGN) test - the officer will move a pen or small object back and forth and observe in front of the person's eyes while look for signs of intoxication.
+• Horizontal Gaze Nystagmus (HGN) test - the officer will move a pen or small object back and forth and observe in front of the person's eyes while looking for signs of intoxication.

 • Walk-and-turn test - the officer instructs the person to walk in a straight line for about nine steps and then return back